Peggy Shepard: Career

 Initially a journalist at the Indianapolis News, and their first African-American reporter, she moved to New York in 1971 to work in publishing.
 Following an editorial role at Black Enterprise magazine, she changed jobs to speechwriting for the New York state government.
 In 1979 she took the first of several posts within the State Division of Housing and Community Renewal.
 Shepard was the public relations director for the 1984 Jesse Jackson presidential campaign and in the late 1980s she was elected the Democratic Assembly District Leader for West Harlem.
 She became involved in activism about environmental protection and environmental health policy for those with a low income and people of color at a grassroots level and subsequently nationally.

 On Martin Luther King Day in January 1988 Shepard was one of seven people that included Chuck Sutton, David Paterson and Hilton Clarke arrested for holding up traffic to protest about sewage polluting the local river system.
 She, along with Chuck Sutton and Vernice Miller-Travis co-founded WE ACT the same year to campaign for environmental health and justice for the Northern Manhattan community.
 The actions were ultimately successful in having sewage treatment quality improved.

 She is a board member of the New York League of Conservation Voters as of 2020.
 In 2020 she was appointed to chair New York's Environmental Justice Advisory Board.
-She is a trustee of the Environmental Defense Fund.
-Shepard sits on the Board of Trustees of the Waterfront Alliance.
 In 2021 she was appointed a member of the White House Environmental Justice Advisory Council.